hipe/tmx/system/README.md

-# the top narrative :[#001]
+# the skylab "system" sidesystem :[#001]

+## objective & scope

 ## :#section-1 introduction

-welcome to the system sidesystem. thie node provides system / environment reflection and defaults access in a zero-configuration manner, e.g things like the pathname to a usable cache dir or temp dir, for whatever the particular system is that we are running on.
+encapsulates access to basic and not-no-basic facilities of the underlying system. attempts to do so in a zero-configuration manner. for example it attempts to produce a path to a usable cache or temp dir for whatever particular system we are running on. it wraps basic filesystem access so such things can be mocked. it has wrappers for UNIX utilities like `find` and `grep`.

 it does not have an especially robust or adaptable implementation yet, but it stands as façade for such a future; and to any extent that it works now